 “I kept meaning to say that I really enjoyed the new Yoga for Bones.
 It was great. […] To think that when I first came to you, I had a neck that I couldn’t turn either left or right, I had a shoulder I couldn’t move, I couldn’t raise my arm up and my back was so bad I was starting to walk bent over and I felt like an 90 year old!
 I’m so grateful to you for sorting me out!”
 Sue

-As a cancer survivor I am particularly interested in health issues that affected many of us after cancer treatment – osteoporosis, lymphatic flow, sleep disorders and diabetes.
+As a cancer survivor I am particularly interested in health issues that affected many of us after cancer treatment – osteoporosis, lymphatic flow, sleep disorders, pelvic floor health (caused by the severe menopause that my cancer treatment caused) and diabetes.
 These are not limited to cancer survivors, of course and I have worked with many clients being affected by these health issues from a wide background.
 I have taught people affected by health issues in classes or one-to-one sessions.
 I have also delivered teacher trainings and CPD courses for Yoga and Pilates professionals (Pilates Foundation) and for the NHS (Ipswich cancer programme).

 I offer a range of classes for different abilities and preferences, including chair classes for those who want to start exercise but find it hard to stand; Yoga for Bones and Standing Pilates Circuit for those with bone density issues, Feldenkrais for those who want to learn in a very quiet, mindful way.

 I also have a range of Pilates classes which are very popular for releasing tension in backs, shoulders and hips.

 For health issues connected to the pelvic floor (pelvic floor related pelvic or back pain, incontinence, constipation or similar), there are pelvic floor workshops that I run jointly with my sister and colleague Lisa Baalbaki.